Div-develops/titanic-data-analysis/README.md

 1. What was the probability of survival for a child?
 P(Survived=true | Age<16)
 2. What was the probability of survival for a woman?
 P(Survived= true | Sex=female)
 3. What was the probability of survival for a man?
 P(Survived= true | Sex=male)
+4. What was the probability of survival for a particular gender based on the class?